ORC theft is impacting business owners more than ever. Learn how to protect your retail business from organized retail crime.

 Some platforms will also enable you to automate responses to certain types of security incidents, including responses such as triggering sirens and flashing lights, locking doors, and alerting law enforcement personnel.

 It’s important to report all incidents of theft to law enforcement as this leads to better ORC awareness and responsive measures.
 Evidence provided from retailers can help identify and prosecute criminals.
-This evidence can be easily shared with law enforcement via cloud-based security platforms.
+This evidence can be easily shared with law enforcement agency via cloud-based security platforms.